Optimal Network Topology of Multi-Agent Systems subject to Computation and Communication Latency (with proofs): Abstract

 \section{Abstract}

-We study minimum-variance feedback-control design for a networked control system with retarded dynamics, where inter-agent communication is subject to latency.
-In particular, we prove that such control design can be solved efficiently for circular formations and compute near-optimal control gains in closed form.
-Also, we show that the centralized control architecture is in general suboptimal when the feedback delays increase with the number of communication links, and propose a control-driven optimization of the network topology.
+We study minimum-variance feedback-control design for a networked control system with retarded dynamics, where inter-agent information exchange is subject to latency.
+We prove that such a control design can be solved efficiently for circular formations and compute near-optimal control gains in closed form.
+Also, we show that the centralized control is in general a poor design choice when adding communication links to the network increases the latency, and propose a control-driven optimization of the network topology.